-contact@socialmobilitycommission.gov.uk
+Commission contact@socialmobilitycommission.gov.uk

 Attn:

 By email to:

-Date: 01 November 2023
+by email to: Date: 01 November 2023

-Our ref: SMC-2324-51h
+Our ref: SMC-2324-51f

-Dear ,
+Dear,

-Following your tender/proposal for the supply of expert advis specific academic and/or policy area to Social Mobility Comi award this Contract to you.
+Following your tender/proposal for the supply of expert adv specific academic and/or policy area to Social Mobility Comaward this Contract to you. ·

-The attached Order Form, contract Conditions and the Anne Social Mobility Commission and Deliverables set out in the Order Form. exes set out the terms of the Contract between for the provision of the
+The attached Order Form, contract Conditions and the Ann Social Mobility Commission and University of Brighton for to Order Form.

-We thank you for your co-operation to date, and look forward resulting in a smooth and successful Delivery of the Deliveral Contract by signing and returning the Order Form to contact@socialmobilitycommission.gov.uk within 14 days from the following section of acknowledgement will be accepted.
-Please remember to future communications relating to this Contract. ables.
-Please confirm your acceptance of this at the following email address: om the date of the Order Form.
+We thank you for your co-operation to date, and look forware resulting in a smooth and successful Delivery of the Deliver Contract by signing and returning the Order Form to contact@socialmobilitycommission.gov.uk within 14 days from the future communications relating to this Contract. at the following email address: rom the date of the Order Form.
 No other form

-We will then arrange for the Order Form to be countersigned us. d which will create a binding contract between
+We will then arrange for the Order Form to be countersigneus. ed which will create a binding contract between

 Yours faithfully,

 Cc